TufanDuzel/pandas-excel/README.md

-# Excel Quiz Solver with Pandas 📝📊
+# Excel Quiz With Pandas 📝📊

 This repository contains **Pandas** to analyze and process an Excel dataset.
 The main objective is to solve an Excel-based quiz related to salary data.